History of feminism: 17th century

 Margaret Fell's most famous work is "Women's Speaking Justified", a scripture-based argument for women's ministry, and one of the major texts on women's religious leadership in the 17th century.
 In this short pamphlet, Fell based her argument for equality of the sexes on one of the basic premises of Quakerism, namely spiritual equality.
 Her belief was that God created all human beings, therefore both men and women were capable of not only possessing the Inner Light but also the ability to be a prophet.
 Fell has been described as a "feminist pioneer".

+In 1622, Marie de Gournay published The Equality of Men and Women, in which she argued for equality of the sexes.

 18th century: the Age of Enlightenment

 The Age of Enlightenment was characterized by secular intellectual reasoning and a flowering of philosophical writing.
 Many Enlightenment philosophers defended the rights of women, including Jeremy Bentham (1781), Marquis de Condorcet (1790), and Mary Wollstonecraft (1792).
 Other important writers of the time that expressed feminist views included Abigail Adams, Catharine Macaulay, and Hedvig Charlotta Nordenflycht.